Checking account definition

 For larger purchases, such as your monthly rent, you can write a check against your account’s balance.
 That makes it easy to spend large sums without having to carry large quantities of cash.

-Finally, you can use your bank’s online bill payment system, or set up direct debits with the billing companies, to easily make payments online.
-This makes paying things like utility and credit card bills simple and on time.
+Finally, you can use your bank’s online bill payment system or set up direct debits with the billing companies to easily make payments online.

 If you need to pay your friends, many checking accounts come with Zelle, a peer-to-peer transfer service you can use from your phone.
-You can also link your account to other services to make quick transfers to friends.
+You can also link your account to other services like Venmo to make quick transfers.

 Automating your finances is a great way to make managing your money easier and less stressful.
 If you don’t have to think about paying your bills, you don’t have to worry about missing due dates or sending the wrong amount.